Din Tai Fung Abu Dhabi is now open at The Galleria Al Maryah Island

 You can already find several Din Tai Fung restaurants in Dubai, at The Mall of the Emirates, The Dubai Mall and Nakheel Mall.

-But the next UAE outlet is set to open in Abu Dhabi’s own The Galleria Al Maryah Island this June, a destination that already boasts some of the capital’s best-loved fine and casual dining options.
+But the latest UAE outlet in Abu Dhabi’s own The Galleria Al Maryah Island, a destination that already boasts some of the capital’s best-loved fine and casual dining options.

 The yummiest of cha